 Russian Blue cats are not rare, but it can be hard to find champion bloodlines.
 Russian Blue mixes are often harder to find than purebred.
-This breed is growing in popularity, and there are several breeders spread throughout the United States.
+This breed is growing in popularity, and there are several breeders in the United States.

 Why are Russian Blue cats so expensive?

 Russian Blues can be expensive depending on bloodline and pedigree.
-Cats that are descended from champions and very old bloodlines will cost more.
+Cats that share champion and very old bloodlines will cost more.
 Breeder fees cover care, genetic and health testing, and more.
 Companion animals will cost less than those intended for show or breeding purposes.
-Though some can have an extremely high price tag, this breed is reasonably priced for companion cats.
-They can also often be found in shelters and rescues, making them more affordable than when purchased from a breeder.
+Though some have an extremely high price tag, this breed has a reasonable price for companion cats.

 Are Russian Blue cats mean?

 No, Russian Blue cats are not mean.
 They are incredibly affectionate, loyal, and intelligent felines.
-This kitty is known for being extremely shy and timid, especially around new people and situations.
-This kiddo takes a long time to trust people and may give off an air of being uninterested or meat.
-However, most kitties of this breed are incredibly agreeable and docile Companions.
+This kitty is extremely shy and timid, especially around new people and situations.
+However, most kitties of this breed are incredibly agreeable and docile companions.

-Owning any breed of feline is a fantastic privilege and a great responsibility.
+Owning any breed of cat is a fantastic privilege and a great responsibility.
 Owners must make sure to give their cats enough exercise, high-quality diets, and lots of love and attention.
 Regular veterinary care, high-quality nutrition, grooming, and upkeep can keep this breed and any other feline healthy for many wonderful years.
-Keep in mind that the information we have presented here is not meant to be a substitute for advice from a veterinarian, trainer, or breeder.
-We have offered a comprehensive overview of what to expect from the amazingly beautiful breed known as the Russian Blue, the Maltese, or the Archangel Blue cat.
+Keep in mind that this information is not a substitute for advice from a veterinarian, trainer, or breeder.